mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 Both, the ``--print-rules`` and ``--store-rules`` arguments, come with several options that allow to customize the textual representation of models.
 An overview of these options is provided {ref}`here<arguments-output-rules>`.
 ```

 When using {ref}`train-test-split`, only a single model is trained.
-Consequently, the above command will result in a single output file being created:
+Consequently, the above command results in a single output file being created:

 - `rules_overall.csv`